gpoblon/rust-doc/rust.md

 ```
 fn plus_one(x: Option<i32>) -> Option<i32> {
     match x {
+        Some(i) => Some(i + 1),
         None => None,
-        Some(i) => Some(i + 1),
     }
 }
 ```
 ##### Match is exhaustive
-...so all cases must be handled (if not: compilation error).
+...so all cases must be handled (if not: compilation error)
 ##### The placeholder `_`
-matches any value
+It matches any value
 ```
     match u8_value {
         1 => 1